PhilaNgcamu/problem-solving-challenges/Day-50/README.md

 # Problem Solving: Day 50 - Practicing Coderbyte challenges

-Solved 2 problems this day.
+Solved 2 problems and 1 unsolved this day.

+- Note: Look what are permutations in code.

 How to solve any problem: